fmay/cc-js-intro-1-variables/.guides/sections.md

 1. We are going to introduce the basics of Javascript in a fairly dry way but we will keep it short.
 1. With the basics we learnt in the first step, we are going to apply this to HTML web pages.
-1. In the 'DEEPER JS' courses, we will take a moew formal approach to learning Javascript and will look at the Javascript language in more detail.
+1. In the 'DEEPER JS' courses, we will take a more formal approach to learning Javascript and will look at the Javascript language in more detail.

 ---
 title: The Semi Colon
-files: []
+files:
+  - path: example.js
+    panel: 0
+    ref: ""
+    lineCount: 0
 editable: true
 layout: ""